 If you had crafted any campaigns (PPC, content, social, etc.) before COVID, it’s good to re-evaluate the messaging and topics you are using before you keep developing content or launch anything.
 Buying patterns and trends are changing.
 Digital marketing is still one of your best choices to reach your audience, but messaging that may have worked in the first quarter of the year, definitely won’t work now or even in the upcoming months.
 We highly recommend you take a look at your campaigns and audit them.
 Make sure they have pivoted and are aligned to the new normal.

 5. Take Stock of Keywords You Are Currently Targeting

 You also need to take stock of the keywords you're currently targeting.
 Your products and services, and the way you deliver them possibly have changed.
-Which means, some of the search terms that people are searching for to find your products and services could have changed as well.
+This means, some of the search terms that people are searching for to find your products and services could have changed as well.